Some Chinese vent over Alibaba's big foreign stakeholders

 SoftBank invested in Alibaba 14 years ago, and Yahoo bought a 40 percent stake in 2005.
 Both holdings have long been public knowledge and have been covered in previous disclosures.

-Some called for a boycott of Alibaba's popular trading websites - Taobao and Tmall - though that's likely to have little impact on businesses that brought in most of Alibaba's $6.5 billion of revenue in April-December.
+Some called for a boycott of Alibaba's popular trading websites - Taobao and Tmall - though that's likely to have little impact on businesses that brought in most of Alibaba's $6.5 billion (3.8 billion pounds) of revenue in April-December.

 TROUBLED TIES

-The Asian neighbors - and the world's second- and third-largest economies - have a troubled history.
+The Asian neighbours - and the world's second- and third-largest economies - have a troubled history.

 Japan invaded China in 1937 and ruled it with a brutal hand for eight years.
 Millions of Chinese were killed and tens of thousands of Chinese men were shipped off to work in Japanese mines and construction.
 Chinese women were forced to work as so-called comfort women.
 China last month impounded a ship owned by Japan's Mitsui O.S.K.
 Lines Ltd over a dispute dating back to the 1930s war.
 Mitsui later paid about $29 million for the release of the vessel.